Make the most of a trip to Springbok, Pella, and Upington

 From Pella, the drive to Upington is roughly 3 hours and the landscape changes from dry barrens to lush agricultural haven; trekking through towns like Kakamas and Keimoes.

-Upington might be a commercial and agricultural center but it’s buzzing since it’s situated next to the largest rivers in South Africa; the Orange River.
+Upington is a commercial and agricultural center but it’s buzzing since it’s nestled next to the largest rivers in South Africa; the Orange River.

-Other than that, it’s a town rich in history and culture and, it’s quite prominent in the sculpture figures such as the South African donkey who played a significant role in the use of transportation in rural communities in and around the area.
+Rich in history and culture, it’s prominent in its sculpture figures such as the South African donkey who played a significant role in the use of transportation in rural communities in and around the area.

-If you didn’t know, Upington was originally called Olijvenhoutsdrift due to the abundance of olive wood trees in the area but only later renamed after Sir Thomas Upington, Attorney-General and then Prime Minister of the Cape.
+Fun fact: Upington was originally called Olijvenhoutsdrift due to the abundance of olive wood trees in the area but only later renamed after Sir Thomas Upington, Attorney-General, and then Prime Minister of the Cape.

 Between the months of November through January, Upington is the sunniest location on the planet so take note that it can be uncomfortably warm than what you use too.